Lewis F. Powell Jr.: Supreme Court tenure (1972–1987)

-Powell also expressed post-retirement regret over his majority opinion in McCleskey v.
-Kemp (1987), where he voted to uphold the death penalty against a study that demonstrated that, except as punishment for the most violent of crimes, murderers sentenced for killing white victims were up to forty times more likely to receive the death penalty than people who killed black victims.
-In an interview with his biographer, he stated that he no longer supported the death penalty.
+Powell also expressed regret for his vote to uphold the death penalty in McCleskey v.
+Kemp (1987), citing a study that found that, except as punishment for the most violent crimes, people sentenced for murdering white victims were up to 40 times more likely to receive the death penalty than people who killed black victims.
+In an interview with his biographer John Calvin Jeffries, he said he no longer supported the death penalty.

 Retirement and death

 Powell was nearly 80 years old when he retired from his position as Supreme Court justice in June 1987.
 His career on the bench was described by Gerald Gunther, a professor of constitutional law at Stanford Law School, as "truly distinguished" because of his "qualities of temperament and character," which "made it possible for him, more than any contemporary, to perform his tasks in accordance with the modest, restrained, yet creative model of judging."

-He was succeeded by Anthony Kennedy.
-Kennedy was the third nominee for his position.
+Powell was succeeded by Anthony Kennedy.
+Kennedy was the third nominee for the position.
 The first, Robert Bork, was rejected by the United States Senate after a bitter confirmation fight.
 The second, Douglas H. Ginsburg, withdrew his name from consideration after admitting to having smoked marijuana both as a college undergraduate and with his students while a law professor.

-Following his retirement from the high court, he sat regularly on various United States Courts of Appeals around the country.
+After retiring from the Supreme Court, Powell regularly sat on various United States Courts of Appeals around the country.

-In 1990, Douglas Wilder asked Powell to swear him in as governor of Virginia, and the first elected African-American governor in the United States.
+In 1990, Douglas Wilder asked Powell to swear him in as governor of Virginia.
+Wilder was the first elected African American governor in the United States.

-Powell died at his home in the Windsor Farms area of Richmond, Virginia, of pneumonia, at 4:30 in the morning of August 25, 1998, at the age of 90.
+On August 25, 1998, Powell died of pneumonia at his home in the Windsor Farms area of Richmond, Virginia, at the age of 90.
 He is buried in Richmond's Hollywood Cemetery.

 Legacy

-In her 2002 book The Majesty of the Law, Justice Sandra Day O'Connor wrote, "For those who seek a model of human kindness, decency, exemplary behavior, and integrity, there will never be a better man."
+In her 2002 book The Majesty of the Law, Justice Sandra Day O'Connor wrote of Powell, "for those who seek a model of human kindness, decency, exemplary behavior, and integrity, there will never be a better man."

 Powell's personal and official papers were donated to his alma mater, Washington and Lee University School of Law, where they are open for research, subject to certain restrictions.
 A wing at Sydney Lewis Hall, home of W&L Law, which houses his papers, is named for him.

-J. Harvie Wilkinson, a judge on the Fourth Circuit, and former law clerk for Justice Powell, wrote a book titled Serving Justice: A Supreme Court Clerk's View describing the experience.
+J. Harvie Wilkinson, a judge on the Fourth Circuit and former law clerk for Powell, wrote a book titled Serving Justice: A Supreme Court Clerk's View describing the experience.

-In 1993, President Bill Clinton signed into law an act of Congress renaming the Federal courthouse at Richmond, Virginia, in his honor, the Lewis F. Powell Jr. United States Courthouse.
+In 1993, President Bill Clinton signed into law an act of Congress renaming the federal courthouse in Richmond, Virginia the Lewis F. Powell Jr. United States Courthouse in Powell's honor.